getcarina/getcarina.com/_tutorials/2016-03-15-backup-restore-data.md

 ### Create a MySQL instance

-In order to effectively test a backup process, you’ll need something worth backing up.
-In this section, you’ll create a MySQL instance with a separate data volume container for its data storage.
+To effectively test a backup process, you need something worth backing up.
+In this section, you create a MySQL instance with a separate data volume container for its data storage.

 1. Create an overlay network named `mysql` to allow multiple containers to communicate with one another.